-The Mamertine Prison or Carcer Tullianum, located at Clivo Argentario under the church of San Giuseppe dei Falegnami, near the Roman Forum, is the oldest prison in Rome, built by King Anco Marzio in the 7th century BC: according to tradition, the apostles Peter and Paul were locked up there before undergoing martyrdom.
+Located at Clivo Argentario under the church of San Giuseppe dei Falegnami, near the Roman Forum, the Mamertine Prison, or Carcer Tullianum, is the oldest prison in Rome, built by King Anco Marzio in the 7th century BC.

-The prison consists of two overlying rooms: the first, called Tullianum, which dates back to the Archaic age - 7th century BC. - was dug in the walls of the royal age around the Capitol.
-The Carcer, from the sixth century BC, consists of a room built in square work with large blocks of red and yellow tuff.
+The prison consists of two superimposed rooms: the first, called Tullianum, which is accessed by a flight of stairs.
+Dated to the Archaic period - VII century BC. - it was dug into the walls of the royal age around the Capitol in a semicircular shape.
+An entrance probably dating back to the second century introduces the Carcer, the upper floor of the sixth century BC, composed of a trapezoidal room with large blocks of red and yellow tuff and a barrel vault.
 It was renovated several times in the Republican period and at the beginning of the Empire, when a large travertine façade was built.

 Monday to Sunday from 9.00 to 17.00

 To find out about all accessibility services, visit the Rome accessible section.